cyberguardianx/cyberguardianx/README.md

 - 🔧 Experienced in Linux Administration (Debian, RHEL, CentOS)
 - ⚡ Proficient in Bash, Python, PowerShell, and Ansible for automation and scripting
-- ☁️ Hands-on with AWS, Azure, GCP, Proxmox, KVM, Docker, Kubernetes, and CI/CD pipelines
+- ☁️ Hands-on with AWS, Azure, Proxmox, KVM, Docker, Kubernetes, and CI/CD pipelines
 - 🔒 Strong focus on system security, hardening, and compliance
 - 📈 Continuously learning and adapting to new tools and technologies